 Sony’s track record with console debuts was muddied when the PS3 bowed.
 Its debut was met harshly by fans not thrilled by the $599 price tag or the possibility of fighting giant enemy crabs.
 So, Sony is facing additional scrutiny as memories of that awkward past performances reemerge.

 Shortly, will clear the air and unveil its latest offering.

 Keep an eye on Hero Complex for ongoing coverage as Sony pulls back the curtain on its much-anticipated PS3 successor, and feel free to add your predictions, analysis and reactions below to Sony’s announcement.

 Mark Cerny, lead system architect for Sony's PlayStation 4, talks up the new PS4, promising more "personalized" gaming at the Feb.
-20 Sony announcement.
+20 Sony announcement in New York.

 MORE: PS4: What we know now

 Mark Cerny and Sony revealed the new PS4 controller, though not the console itself.
 (Emmanuel Dunand / AFP / Getty Images)Link

 Sony's Andrew House, president and group chief executive of Sony Computer Entertainment, at the announcement, held in New York.
 (Emmanuel Dunand / AFP / Getty Images)Link